El-ham/Disaster_Categorizer/README.md

 Disaster response is a critical task, and quick and accurate classification of messages is crucial for effective disaster management.
 My project focuses on creating a system that automates this classification process using machine learning techniques.

+## Code Repository

+The code for this project is available at: https://github.com/El-ham/Disaster_Categorizer

 ## Data Pipelines

 ### ETL Process